Pleistocene Ecologist (1928 - 2010)

 (3) "Ecological Anachronisms" (based on a paper co-authored with Dan Janzen in 1982, titled "Fruits the Gomphotheres Ate") begins 55:30 mins

 Note: This interview was inspired by Connie's reading Paul's classic 1992 essay published in WildEarth, "The Last Entire Earth," which (sadly) is not available online.
 In that essay Paul wrote: "To behold the Grand Canyon without thoughts of its ancient sloths, goats, and condors is to be half-blind."
 A previous interview of Paul by Connie was excerpted on pages 115 and 133-140 in her 1997 book, Green Space, Green Time: The Way of Science.
+Joe Truett, in his book Circling Back: Chronicle of a Texas River Valley comments on Paul's now-classic essay:"Martin's story contains a mystic quality that transcends science, a flavor that seems to have slipped from some ancient human gene pool past the filters of modern objectivity." (p.
+19)Truett presents a conversation he had Martin, including this quote by Paul: "I thought back then [the 1960s] that people soon would see the evidence and agree with me.
+Now, though some have come around to my way of thinking, it looks like convincing the majority will take more years than I have left."

 Paul S. Martin was a major mentor for Connie Barlow.
 She met him over the phone in 1996, while interviewing him for her 1997 book, Green Space, Green Time: The Way of Science (which contains several pages of their recorded dialogue).
 Paul wrote the foreword to her 2001 book, The Ghosts of Evolution, and he coauthored their 2004 paper, "Bring Torreya Taxifolia North Now!" (or here, which was the first advocacy piece favoring assisted migration for threatened plants stressed by climate change).